-Even if you are of the same religious belief as your employer but you comingle or is tolerant with the marginalized religion in your employment and your employer also treats you differently on account of your affiliation or tolerance with them, then you are also discriminated against.
+Even if you are of the same religious belief as your employer, but you mingle with individuals of other marginalized denominations in your place of work and your employer also treats you differently on account of your affiliation or tolerance with them, then you are also discriminated against.

-It is basic under the U.S. Equal Employment Opportunity Commission (EEOC), that every employee and those who are applying for employment should not be subjected to discrimination on the basis of any classifications regarding religion affairs.
-Hence, if you are not given the same chance to apply for work due to your religion, given lesser benefits or treated poorly at work on account of your religious affiliation then you need to protect yourself against harassment and ill treatment by your employer.
-Seek help from Mesriani Law Group’s religious discrimination attorneys in Los Angeles who have already obtained hundreds of millions in awards for damages for our clients, and we are prepared to do everything in our power to do the same for you.
+According to Title VII of the Civil Rights Act of 1964, every employee and those who are applying for employment should not be subjected to discrimination based on their religious affiliation or affairs.
+Hence, if you are not given the same chance to apply for a job position, are given lesser benefits, or have been treated poorly at work on account of your religion or beliefs, then you need to protect yourself against religious harassment and ill-treatment by your employer.
+Seek help from Mesriani Law Group’s religious, age, marital status, pregnancy, race, and gender discrimination attorneys.
+Our team has obtained hundreds of millions in awards for damages for our clients, and we are prepared to do everything in our power to do the same for you.

-What to do in Case of Religious Harassment Claims?
+What to Do in Case of Religious Harassment Claims?

-Types of Discrimination
+Types of Religious Discrimination in the Workplace

-Laws Protecting Your Rights against Discrimination
+Laws Protecting Your Rights Against Religious Discrimination